 R. Cohen holds a BA in Philosophy from McGill University in Montreal, and received rabbinic ordination for Yeshivat Chovevei Torah.
 Additionally, he is a Sr. Fellow of the Shalom Hartman Institute in Jerusalem.

-Most of all, R. Cohen enjoys parenting with his wife, Frayda, and re-experiencing life through the eyes of their two young sons and daughter.
+Most of all, R. Cohen enjoys parenting with his wife, Frayda, and re-experiencing life through the eyes of their four children.